MicrosoftDocs/MIMDocs/MIMDocs/pam/step-6-transition-group-to-pam.md

 Privileged account creation in the PRIV forest is done using PowerShell cmdlets.
 These cmdlets perform the following functions:

 - Create a new group in the PRIV forest with the same Security Identifier (SID) as a group in the CORP forest.
-Create an object in the MIM Service database corresponding to the group in the PRIV forest.
+- Create an object in the MIM Service database corresponding to the group in the PRIV forest.
 - For each user account, create two objects in the MIM Service database, corresponding to the user in the CORP forest and the new user account in the PRIV forest.
-- Create a **PAM Role** object in the MIM Service database.
+- Create a PAM Role object in the MIM Service database.

 The cmdlets need to be run once for each group, and once for each member of a group.
 The migration cmdlets do not change or modify any user or groups in the CORP forest: the PAM administrator will do that manually afterwards.

-1. Sign in to *PAMSRV*, either directly or from a PRIV workstation, as *PRIV\MIMAdmin*.
+1. Sign in to PAMSRV, either directly or from a PRIV workstation, as *PRIV\MIMAdmin*.

 2. Launch PowerShell, and type the following commands.